permutive/sbt-liquibase-plugin/README.md

-SBT Liquibase plugin for sbt 0.13.7+
+SBT Liquibase plugin for sbt 0.13.16 and 1.0.x
 ====================================

 # Code Climate